Indigo-Vanguard/indigo-vanguard.github.io/index.md

 ## Bees-ness
 #### World-wide honey trade

+Let's now focus on the other main revenue of a beekeeper, **honey**.
 Often consumed locally, honey has become a raw material exported throughout the world.
-A trend has emerged in recent years: countries that were able to produce enough honey for their own consumption can no longer do so.

-The unit of measurement we use for import and export is the tonne of honey.

-Let the total amount of available honey in a country (Honey Capacity) be the the sum between its honey production and its imported honey.

-To compare multiple countries, we will compute their import and their export ratios.

-We observed 3 different kind of countries:
-- The countries which **export** the greater part of their honey production (Argentina)
-- The countries which **import** the greater part of their honey (United Kingdom, Japan)
-- The countries which **use** the greater part of their honey (China)

-We observe that the world is split between honey producers and consumers.
-Western countries seem to have had production issues in the last decades while other countries became big exporters.
+But how is this precious ressource exported and imported around the globe?
+We give a look at honey trade using [data](http://www.fao.org/faostat/en/#data/TM) from the **Food and Agriculture organization of the United Nations (FAO)**.

-<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" allowfullscreen="true" src="exportations_graph/main/html/honey_graph.html"></iframe>
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" allowfullscreen="true" src="exportations_graph/main/html/honey_graph.html"></iframe>

 Click on countries in order to see important links between them through years.

+By toggeling between the imports and exports we can identify a first trend.
+There are countries that **export a lot**: China, Argentina, Ukraine and India and those that **import a lot**: USA, Germany, Japan.
+Can we find a way to cluster the countries?
+To do so we devise a new value called the *Honey Capacity* by letting it be the total amount of available honey in a country.
+For each nation, the capacity is computed as the sum between its honey production and its imported honey.
+In order to compare the countries, we also compute their import and export ratios with respect to their capacity.

-<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="650" src="plot/beezness_plot.html"></iframe>
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="620" src="plot/beezness_plot.html"></iframe>

-We observed the same phenomenon mentioned above, namely the emergence of major exporters (India, Ukraine) but also the ever-increasing dependence of Western countries (France, United States) on these exporters.
+NOTE for 20.12: Change title to match other plots (and 2 lines).
+Change color of honey exporters

+At the end of the animation, we can actually observe not 2 but 3 different clusters of countries:
+- The countries which **export** the greater part of their honey production (such as Argentina and Ukraine)
+- The countries which **import** the greater part of their honey (such as the United Kingdom, the USA and Japan)
+- The countries which **use** the greater part of their honey (such as China)

+This leads us to observe that the world is split between honey producers and consumers.
+Western countries seem to have production issues in the last decades while other countries became big exporters.
+This clear trend has emerged during the animation: developed countries that were able to **produce enough honey** for their own consumption **can no longer do so** and have to rely on other nations to satisfy their local demand.

 ## Productivity of beehives
 #### How do countries exploit their beehives?